hairyf/vue3-pixi/docs/guide/components/transition.md

-# Transition
+# Animated Transition

 vue3-pixi provides out-of-the-box transition effects.
 You can use the `Transition` component on any element, which inherits from Vue's `<BaseTransition>`.

-The usage of `PTransition` is similar to [Vue Transition](https://cn.vuejs.org/guide/built-ins/transition.html#javascript-hooks) (but does not include CSS modes).
+The usage of `AnimatedTransition` is similar to [Vue Transition](https://cn.vuejs.org/guide/built-ins/transition.html#javascript-hooks) (but does not include CSS modes).
 The component can wrap any element, and the transition effect is triggered when the `v-if` condition of the element becomes `true|false`.
 It can also be encapsulated as a standalone transition component.

-> It is important to note that the default Transition component cannot be overridden, so the exported component name is `PTransition|PixiTransition`.
+> It is important to note that the default Transition component cannot be overridden, so the exported component name is `AnimatedTransition`.

 ## Usage